axelvaldez/radical-companies/_posts/2023-01-04-what-will-kill-us-first.markdown

  </ul>

 <h1>Homogeneity</h1>
  <p>As every nation moves towards being run like every other nation, experimentation goes down and approaches a bland state.
-This state becomes inevitable, all powerful, forever.</p>
- <p>Today we can still compare, for example, the US to Europe when it comes to well-being.
+This state becomes inevitable, all powerful, forever.
+Today we can still compare, for example, the US to Europe when it comes to well-being.
 As every nation moves towards being run like every other nation, distinctions will be minimal and easily brushed off.</p>
+ <p>It's already happening.
+Here are two exmamples from science and food supply.</p>

 <h1>Decline of Science</h1>
  <p>Take, for example, the decline of disruptive science,</p>